Palmyra New York Temple: Design and architecture

-Site

 The temple is on a 5 acre near several sites important to the church’s history, including the Sacred Grove and the Hill Cumorah.
 At the bottom of the hill where the temple sits are two homes where the Smith family lived: a replica of a log cabin and a white frame house.

-Exterior

 The structure stands 71 feet tall and is constructed with Bethel White granite.
 The exterior is characterized by stained-glass depictions of the Sacred Grove and a statue of the angel Moroni.
 The design uses elements that reflect both the local culture and broader church symbolism.

-Interior

 The interior features a mural of the First Vision, and the temple lobby has clear windows to provide views of the Sacred Grove.
 There are cherrywood moldings throughout the temple’s interior.
 The temple includes two sealing rooms, two ordinance rooms, a celestial room, and a baptistry.

-Symbols

 The design uses elements representing Latter-day Saint symbolism, providing spiritual meaning to the temple's appearance and function.
 Symbolism is an important subject to church members and include the angel Moroni statue on top of the temple’s steeple.
 To church members, the statue represents “the restoration of the gospel of Jesus Christ” through Joseph Smith.